Matt Araiza

-Matthew Ryan Araiza (born May 16, 2000) is an American football punter who is a free agent.
+Matthew Ryan Araiza (born May 16, 2000) is an American professional football punter for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the San Diego State Aztecs, setting the National Collegiate Athletic Association (NCAA) season record for average punt yardage as a junior.
-Araiza entered the National Football League (NFL) as a sixth-round selection by the Buffalo Bills in the 2022 NFL Draft, but he was released prior to the 2022 season after being accused of gang rape.
+Araiza entered the National Football League (NFL) as a sixth-round selection by the Buffalo Bills in the 2022 NFL draft, but he was released prior to the 2022 season after being accused in a lawsuit of gang rape.
+The San Diego County District Attorney declined to press criminal charges.

-Early life and high school
+Early life

-Araiza grew up in San Diego, California, and attended Rancho Bernardo High School, where he played football, soccer, and was a hurdler on the track and field team.
+Araiza grew up in San Diego, California, and attended Rancho Bernardo High School, where he played football and soccer, and was a hurdler on the track and field team.
 He made 37 field goals and was a two-time All-America selection as a placekicker.
 Araiza committed to play college football at San Diego State University (SDSU) over offers from the University of Massachusetts Amherst and the University of Montana.

 College career

-At SDSU, Araiza redshirted his true freshman season for the Aztecs.
-He also served as the backup to All-Mountain West Conference kicker John Baron II.
+At SDSU, Araiza was redshirted his true freshman season for the Aztecs.
+He served as the backup to All-Mountain West Conference kicker John Baron II.
 Araiza became the team's placekicker as a redshirt freshman and made a school-record 22 field goals on 26 attempts and was named honorable mention All-Mountain West.
 Araiza made 10 of 14 field goal attempts in SDSU's COVID-19-shortened 2020 season and was named honorable mention All-Mountain West for a second straight season.
-He also assumed punting duties during the team's opening game against UNLV and averaged 49.8 yards on five punts.
+He assumed punting duties during the team's opening game against UNLV and averaged 49.8 yards on five punts.

-In 2021, Araiza was named first-string punter in addition to his kicking duties going into his redshirt junior season and was named a mid-season All-American by ESPN at the position.
+In 2021, Araiza was named first-string punter in addition to his kicking duties going into his redshirt junior season and was named a midseason All-American by ESPN at the position.
 He finished the season averaging 51.19 yards per punt, breaking the NCAA record set by Texas A&M's Braden Mann in 2018 (50.98) and earning himself the nickname "Punt God" from fans.
 Araiza has stated that he does not "necessarily love the nickname", though he recognized it as a "huge compliment".
 Araiza won the Ray Guy Award as the top punter in the nation, and he became the second player in Aztecs history to be named a unanimous All-American.
-Following the end of the season, Araiza announced that he would be forgoing his final season of eligibility to enter the 2022 NFL Draft.
+Following the end of the season, Araiza announced that he would be foregoing his final season of eligibility to enter the 2022 NFL draft.